About Sangham

 Approach and Ethos

-Teaching here is understood as responsibility rather than authority.
-The intention is not to create dependence, but to support clarity, stability, and self-trust.
-Whatever unfolds through the work is meant to return people more fully to their own lives, not draw them away from them.
+The work is held within a clear, boundaried, and respectful framework.
+The intention is not to create dependence or to establish authority, but to support clarity, stability, and a more grounded ability to respond to experience.
+Whatever shifts through this process is meant to return people more fully to their own lives, not draw them away from them.

 There is no expectation to adopt beliefs or identities.
 Only a willingness to engage honestly.
 The strongest work often happens with people who arrive with healthy scepticism.
 Questions are not just welcome.
 They are essential.